Skip to content

 No 7 There is a hidden entrance that isn’t as busy

-Tucked away from the bustling crowds and the grandeur of the iconic glass pyramid, is the Porte des Lions entrance.
+The Porte des Lions entrance is tucked away from the bustling crowds and the grandeur of the iconic glass pyramid.

 Located on the southeastern side of the museum near the Seine River, it’s often overlooked by the general public, making it a savvy choice for those looking to avoid the longer queues typically found at the main entrance.

-Originally utilised for the transportation of artworks, the Porte des Lions provides direct access to the Denon Wing, where you’ll find renowned artworks like the Mona Lisa and other Italian and French masterpieces.
+Originally used for transporting artworks, the Porte des Lions provides direct access to the Denon Wing, where you’ll find works like the Mona Lisa and other Italian and French masterpieces.

 No 8 Only bring a small bag as security is tight

-When you’re sightseeing, the last thing you want is to carry a heavy bag around with you all day.
+When you’re sightseeing, the last thing you want is to carry a heavy bag all day.
 All the walking you do is tiring enough without adding to your load.

 Plus, the security at the Louvre is full-on, a bit like going through airport security, and I understand why.

-So, the less you bring with you, the easier it will be.
+So, the less you bring, the easier it will be.
 Forewarned is forearmed.

 No 9 Use the free lockers available